 Ray has been awarded funding from the National Science Foundation, National Institutes of Health, Ford Foundation, American Sociological Association Minority Fellowship Program, and the Society for the Study of Social Problems.
-Ray was selected as 40 Under 40 Prince George’s County in 2014, Outstanding Black Male Leader of Tomorrow for the city of Bloomington, IN in 2010, and the Co-Chair of the Ford Foundation Scholars Conference in 2015.
+Ray was selected as UMD Research Communicator of the Year in 2016, 40 Under 40 Prince George’s County in 2014, Outstanding Black Male Leader of Tomorrow for the city of Bloomington, IN in 2010, and the Co-Chair of the Ford Foundation Scholars Conference in 2015.
 He has been awarded mentorship awards from the Philip Merrill Presidential Scholars Program, Ronald E. McNair Post-Baccalaureate Program, and the Departments of Sociology at the University of Maryland and Indiana University.

 A native of Murfreesboro, TN, Ray graduated from Riverdale High School in 1999 and the University of Memphis in 2003 with a bachelor’s degree in sociology, a minor in Women’s Studies, and a concentration in film.
 Ray was selected as a Visiting Scholar and Lecturer at the University of Mannheim in 2008 and previously worked as the Outreach Coordinator for the Office for Women’s Affairs at Indiana University, the Coordinator of the Critical Race Initiative, and the Associate Research Director for the Consortium on Race, Gender, and Ethnicity.